Do Snowboard Wrist Guards Just Move the Break to Your Forearm?

 I'm sorry, but the matter is settled.

-If you are concerned about wearing snowboard wrist guards, you can be at ease.
-The facts are:
+If you are concerned about wearing snowboard wrist guards, the summary situation is:

 - Wrist injuries are the most frequent snowboard injury

 - Wrist injuries are preventable

 - Wearing snowboard wrist guards is proven to reduce snowboard wrist injuries

 - Choose wrist guards that are high quality and designed to dissipate impact forces

 - Snowboard wrist guards don't have to be bulky or uncomfortable

 - Outfit yourself with high quality wrist protection now, before you get hurt

 How to Outfit Yourself before you get hurt

 - Learn who is most at risk for a snowboard wrist injury